izaxone/lemmy-link/README.md

-# Masrly - Mastodon Linker Chrome Extension
+# Kbin Linker Extension

-Find it annoying to copy paste `@indiealexh@tny.social` to look at someones Mastodon profile or follow them?
+Find it annoying to copy paste `!memes@beehaw.org` to look at a Lemmy community?
 This extension is for you.

-This extension looks for mastodon style usernames and replaces them to direct you to seeing that profile via your server.
+This extension looks for Lemmy style communities and replaces them to direct you to seeing that community on your kbin instance.

 ## Build